-When pinkeye is caused by a cold, the droplets from a sneeze or cough can also spread it.
+- Droplet: when pinkeye is caused by a common cold, droplets from a sneeze or cough can also spread it.

 How is pinkeye treated?

-Non-purulent pinkeye is where the eyeball is pink or red but discharge is clear or watery, with only mild or no pain.
-It’s usually caused by a virus or other reason (see above).
-Antibiotics will not work for this type of pinkeye.
+Non-purulent pinkeye is where the eyeball is pink or red but discharge is clear or watery, with only mild or no discomfort.
+It’s usually caused by a virus or other reason (such as an allergy or to exposure to a chemical like the chlorine in a pool).
+An antibiotic drop will not work for this type of pinkeye.

-- Call your doctor if you think your baby or child has pinkeye.
+Talk to your doctor if you think your child has pinkeye.
 It’s not easy to know if a bacteria or a virus has caused the infection.
-Your doctor will know if your child needs an antibiotic.
+Your doctor will know if your child needs an antibiotic or other treatment.

-- When wiping tears or discharge from your child’s eyes, wipe from the inside out and in one direction only.
+- Wipe tears or discharge from your child’s eye from the inside out and in one direction only.
 Use a clean part of the cloth each time.